Beyond the Door III: Plot

 A group of American students, including Beverly Putnic, travel to Yugoslavia and meet up with a local professor, Andromolek, to bear witness to a sacred pagan ritual that is only performed once every one hundred years.
 Back in Los Angeles, Beverly's mother is beheaded by a construction beam as she drives away from the airport after dropping Beverly off in an apparent freak accident, but a telegram to notify Beverly of this is intercepted and destroyed by the professor.

 The students are all taken by boat to a remote village and are placed in ramshackle rooms that the villagers then nail shut in the night, mark with blood, and set on fire.
-The doors are rickety, however, so the students all escape except for one who burns up in his bed, and decide to escape from the village and hop on a passenger a train.
+The doors are rickety, however, so the students all escape except for one who burns up in his bed, and decide to escape from the village and hop on a passenger train.
 Two students are left behind when they fall from the train.

 However, the train is soon possessed and is determined to reunite the young people with their horrifying fates.
-The driver of the train is beheaded by the cowcatcher on the front of the train, the engineer is dragged into the steam engine and burnt alive, and the conductor is crushed to death when the steam engine disconnects itself from the passenger cars, leaving the students alone on the runaway train.
+The driver of the train is beheaded by the cowcatcher on the front of the train, the fireman is dragged into the steam locomotive’s firebox and burnt alive, and the conductor is crushed to death when the engine disconnects itself from the passenger cars and then slows, leaving the students alone on the runaway train.
 The evil train thirsts for blood and soon the students begin dying horrible, gruesome deaths.
 The two students who fell from the train are eventually run over by it in a swamp as it jumps off its tracks and then returns to those same tracks undamaged and unslowed.

 The Yugoslav train authority makes some efforts to stop the train, but these efforts have no effect whatsoever.
 The train collides with another train standing in its way causing an explosion but without even scratching its own paint, and proceeds to zoom along until it reaches the profane altar where its own destiny is fulfilled: to deliver Beverly, who has been marked since birth for an eternity as Satan's bride.

-Beverly, however, manages to have sex with an 11th-century monk named Marius (Igor Pervic) who is also riding the train, making her unfit as Satan's bride.
+Beverly, however, manages to have sex with an 11th-century monk named Marius who is also riding the train, making her unfit as Satan's bride.
 Since Marius is long since dead, he also vanishes, but not before returning to Beverly a book that her mother gave her when she boarded the plane in Los Angeles a few days prior.
 Beverly then returns alone to America, homesick, after her adventure of about two or three days in a foreign country.
 However, as the plane flies through a storm, Satan's arm crashes through the window beside Beverly and tries to drag her out of the plane.
-A stewardess then wakes Beverly from her dream, who tells the airline employee, "I just want to go home."
+A flight attendant then wakes Beverly from her dream, who tells the airline employee, "I just want to go home."